 Want to take advantage of the newest Windows Security features to help protect your PC?
-You'll find the latest news and information about Windows Security here.
+You'll find the latest information about Windows Security here.

 - If you're running Windows 10 in S mode, some of the features of the Windows Security interface will be a little different.
 Windows 10 in S mode is streamlined for tighter security, so the Virus & threat protection area has fewer options than those described here.
 This is because the built-in security of Windows 10 in S mode automatically prevents viruses and other threats from running on your device.
 In addition, devices running Windows 10 in S mode receive security updates automatically.